Questions and answers

 Damages & insurance

 Together with Omocom, we have developed a tailor-made insurance for our platform.
-This is a group insurance and covers all bookings on Housecar that are covered by the insurance terms.
+This is a group insurance and covers all bookings on MyCamper that are covered by the insurance terms.

 It is important that you know the condition of the vehicle, before you as a vehicle owner rent out your vehicle.
 At check-in, when the vehicle is to be handed over to the renter, the vehicle owner and the renter must together make a thorough inspection of the vehicle and document what damage or defects are on the vehicle before the rental.
 Completion and approval of the check-in is mandatory for both parties, and demonstrates that both parties are aware of any damages or defects that exist at the start of the rental period.

-To be covered by Housecar's insurance, you need to meet certain requirements.
+To be covered by MyCamper's insurance, you need to meet certain requirements.
 Among other things, your vehicle must be privately owned and may have traveled a maximum of 300 000 km.

-If for some reason you are not covered by Housecar's insurance, you can still rent out via Housecar, but then you need to make sure that you have insurance that applies when renting out.
+If for some reason you are not covered by MyCamper's insurance, you can still rent out via MyCamper, but then you need to make sure that you have insurance that applies when renting out.
 Several insurance companies approve rentals even if the motorhome has been acquired for private use.
-If you are not covered by Housecar's insurance, we recommend that you as a motorhome and caravan owner find out how your insurance company covers any damage that may occur when renting out.
+If you are not covered by MyCamper's insurance, we recommend that you as a motorhome and caravan owner find out how your insurance company covers any damage that may occur when renting out.
 To be covered by the insurance, the renter must be at least 23 years old.